ibm-cloud-docs/vpc/private-connectivity-vpe.md

 ## Procedure
 {: #accessing-private-api-endpoints}

-You cannot provision multiple VPE gateways using the same service within the VPC.
+You cannot provision multiple VPE gateways by using the same service within the VPC.
 For example, if you have a VPE for the Global Search service, you cannot provision a duplicate Global Search service.
 {: important}

 Follow these steps: